permutationlock/simple_web_game_server/README.md

  - be performant and allow both horizontal and vertical scaling.

-In order to create a backend for a game, all that needs to be written is a specification for the JWTs you want to verify, a class describing the game logic, and a class detailing the matchmaking algorithm; see examples below.
+In order to create a backend for a game, all that needs to be written is a specification for the JWTs that you want to verify, a class describing the game logic, and a class detailing the matchmaking algorithm; see examples below.